JvanKatwijk/dab-cmdline/README.md

 To show the use of the library, several example programs were developed.

-example-1 and example-2 are command line DAB programs.
-While example-1 uses the functionality implemented as separate library, example-2 binds directly to the functionality. simpleDab shows the use of the library when handled from with a Qt GUI.
+	- example-1 and example-2 are command line DAB programs.
+	  While example-1 uses the functionality implemented as separate library, example-2 uses the sources directly.

+	- simpleDab shows the use of the library when handled from with a Qt GUI.

-Different from previous versions is that the device is now NOT part of the library, as the examples show.
+	- python-example contains an example program in python to use (an extended form of) the library

 ========================================================================

 Creating the library